ThomasDOtto/ILRA/README.md

 We would recommend users without a bioinformatics setup to use our virtual machine (https://q-r.to/ILRA_VM).
 You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the disc.
 See the pdf VM.install.pdf for further help.
 The user is "bioinfo" and the password "Glasgow2020".

-Once logged in, you can run the ILRA installation with test_data by typing:<BR>
+Once logged in, you can run the ILRA installation with test_data by typing:
 ```
 ~/ILRA/example.sh
 ```